lukasz-otowski/python/README.md

 ### research-methodology.py
 My first script write in Python

-It print a stages of conducting research
+it print a stages of conducting research

+### word-learn.py
+my first self learning script

+write a word or sentence and watch the show ;-)

 ### movie-premiere.py
 simple script to concatenation one variable within a string